CoppaMan/Pinballs/README.md

         1. Assert that one of the objects is a dynamic object.
         2. If one object is the table surface use specific table collision
         3. Else use GJK + EPA (gjk2.h)

+gjk2.h this header has 2 methods.
+Either boolean run(Shape &A, Shape &B, Contact &c) which fills the contact data if returns true and if false there is no collision.
+Or runWithCCD(Shape &A, Shape &B, Contact &c, double timeDelta) which does the same just with continuous collision detection.
+(Simple binary search sceme)